glowiak/crystal-installscript/README.txt

-This Crystal Launcher Installer works on old versions of Linux (yay!)
+This Crystal Launcher Installer works on old versions of Linux and OpenBSD (yay!)